zoikorda/ToyChord/README.md

 in the chord (local execution).

 ## When you are ready to move your application to okeanos
-1. Follow the instructions in `/help``okeanos_scripts_help.md`
+1. Follow the instructions in `/help/okeanos_scripts_help.md`
 2. Now you are ready to sart the ToyChord.
-Navigate to `/Distributed-NTUA/auto` and run the script 'run_vms.sh 1 l' from master.
+Navigate to `/Distributed-NTUA/auto` and run the script `run_vms.sh 1 l` from master.
 This should setup 10 nodes with replication factor 1 and linear consistency in the chord (vm execution).